croogo/docs/en/administrators/extensions/plugins.rst

 Migrations
 ==========

-It's possible, when you upload a new plugin, that a link "migrate" appears to the left of link "Deactivate".
+When you upload a new plugin, a "Migrate" link might appear to the left of "Deactivate" link.
 This link allows to create or update the database for this plugin.

-In most cases this operation is automatically applied when activating the plugin, but in some cases the plugin developper may want a manual migrations for some reasons.
-In this case you need to read the plugin documentation before clicking on the link "Migrate" to know the possibles consequences !
+In most cases this operation is automatically applied when activating the plugin.
+But in some cases, the plugin developer may require manual migrations for better control, or additional steps are required before activating the migration.
+In this case you need to read the plugin documentation before clicking on the link "Migrate" to know the possibles consequences.